 At first, I thought the walkway and viewing tower were smaller than I had imagined they were going to be from the pictures I had seen online.
 However, when you start climbing the stairs you know is just the right size.

 I’m not scared of heights, but if you do or if you suffer from vertigo, rethink going all the way to the top.
 For example, halfway up the viewing tower, my mother decided that it was enough stairs (and height) for her and waited for us at the outside (and lower) part of the walkway.

 After looking at the next picture, you will realize that climbing a few flights of stairs was worth it.
 It was a bright day, and you could see for miles.
 The only thing I didn’t feel too comfortable with, is that the wind makes the tower move from side to side.
 We were more than four people up there, and once I finished taking a few pictures, I was ready to be on “ground level.”

 Views from miles

-As I said, it is worth paying the Myakka Canopy Walkway a visit but please read the signs, and if you start feeling dizzy, it might be better to wait on the ground reading about ants and ferns.
+As I said, it is worth visiting the Myakka Canopy Walkway but please read the signs, and if you start feeling dizzy, it might be better to wait on the ground reading about ants and ferns.
 Also, the walkway is supposed to be one-way, so you should stop if someone is coming from the opposite direction.
 Don’t be that person.